Scholarship of engagement small grants

 - Presentation at an annual showcase for Calvin’s Scholarship of Engagement.

-- Any publication that results from this work must acknowledge the support of Calvin College for the project.
+- Any publication that results from this work must acknowledge the support of Calvin University for the project.